bmfs22/datasciencecoursera/Week3_learningobjectives.md

 ### split: splits objects into subpieces, useful with above functions.
 NOTE: Split-apply-combine strategy for Data Analysis.

 anonymous functions: don't have names but can be generated 'on the go'.
 This function only exists in the context of a loop function.
+## Debugging Tools
+### Bug indicators
+* **Message**:
+* **Warning** : indicates unusual outcomes or behavior for a function (albeit not a fatal one).
+This helps you identify incompatibilities between values passed as arguments and their function, or misuse of values.
+* **Error**: indicates that a problem in the code

+### Tools
+* **Traceback**: goes through the function call stack in order to determine which function(s) returned an error.
+Doesn't return anything if there's no error.
+Also, most importantly, *traceback gives you the latest error*.
+* **Debug**: flags a function for scrutiny in debug mode.
+Prints the entire function, so it might not be the best option for long codes.
+Typing "n" in the debugger/browser moves them prompt to the following line of code.
+* **Browser**: function that halts another function and opens it up in debug mode when called.